-Wetiko ‘Mind Virus’: Exploring the Myth & Meaning
+Wetiko ‘Mind Virus’: [Exploring the Myth & Meaning]

 Wetiko Mind Virus has emerged as a concept that delves into the depths of human consciousness.

 The wetiko mind virus derives from the Cree term “wetiko,” meaning “cannibalistic spirit.”
+Metaphorically, it describes a destructive force infiltrating the human psyche.

+It leads to harmful behavior and a disconnect from humanity’s essence.
 In this article, we’ll dissect the myth, explore its meaning, and ponder its impact on the human spirit.

+I stumbled upon the topic while researching another article.
 I became intrigued by the topic and decided to delve deep to discover more.

 While real viruses can affect the brain, a mind virus is an insidious, spiritual parasite.